 All family members should learn to swim well.
 The American Academy of Pediatrics says children can safely begin swim lessons as early as age 1, depending on readiness.

-Key action: Choose swim lessons that match your child’s age, comfort level, and ability.
+Choose swim lessons that match your child’s age, comfort level, and ability.
 Then keep practicing.

 Children should also learn that they must never swim alone.
 An adult must watch them in the pool, canal, lake, or other water area.
+No one should ever swim alone, including adults.
+Anyone can drown, including strong swimmers.

 Where Can Families Find Life Jackets and Swim Resources?